sutilly/frontend-mentor-challenges/README.md

-#Collection of Frontend Mentor solutions
+# Collection of Frontend Mentor solutions

-This repository is a collection of my sollutions to [Frontend Mentor](https://www.frontendmentor.io) challenges.
+This repository is a collection of my solutions to [Frontend Mentor](https://www.frontendmentor.io) challenges.
 The challenges are designed to help you improve your coding skills by building realistic projects.

 There is a subdirectory for each challenge in this repository.

-##Overview of Challenges and Solutions
+## Overview of Challenges and Solutions

 | Technologies | Challenge | Live Site | Code |
 | --- | -- |  -- | --  |